 This is to miss the point.
 A budget, whether rich or poor, is a set of choices.
-For the past decade or more, this University's administrations have chosen to de-fund most faculty salaries.
-Whether these choices were merely well-meant but short-sighted efforts to patch us through a difficult time, or a long-term effort to emulate U.S. corporate "flexible, adaptable" staffing models does not matter.
+For the past decade or more, this University administration has chosen to de-fund most faculty salaries.
+Whether this choice is merely a well-meant, but short-sighted effort to patch us through a difficult time, or a sincere, or cynical, effort to emulate U.S. corporate "flexible, adaptable" staffing models does not matter.